Top 30

 Aerial Creative Lab 2

 This module focuses on the devising process and strategies for working in an interdisciplinary way with dance, aerial and physical theatre practices.
 Building on elements developed in aerial techniques, character and narrative modules, you will apply these skills to address a range of choreographic tasks.
-You will focus on themes, ideas and techniques explored in the Mask & Costume and Clowning modules that take place in Semester 1. the ways in which these techniques offer opportunities to further develop and sustain a sense of world is a focus of this module.
+You will focus on themes, ideas and techniques explored in the Mask & Costume and Clowning modules that take place in Semester 1.
+The ways in which these techniques offer opportunities to further develop and sustain a sense of world is a focus of this module.

 Aerial Dance Techniques 3